safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise6.md

 <br>**1) Open Workspace**
 <br>Open the begin workspace listed above or continue in your workspace from the previous exercises.
-You can see that it consists of a reader, two writers, three transformers, and various published parameters.
+You can see that it consists of two readers, two writers, three transformers, and various published parameters.

 To clip data to a particular neighborhood first requires a reader for those neighborhood features, so that is the first step...